deploy-dog/slavedriver/README.md

 ## Usage

 ### Create your file which describes your jobs.
-We suggest using a file named `slavedriver.php` in the project root, and that's what we'll be using in this example
+We suggest using a file named `slavedriver.php` in the project root, and that's what we'll be using in this example.

 **A more detailed example of this file can be seen [here](https://github.com/deploy-dog/slavedriver/blob/master/slavedriver.php), but the basics are below**